felleg/felleg.gitlab.io-backup/content/posts/4-whyIuseVim.md

 Here goes nothing.

-# Not the reasons you might think
+# Mythbusting

 I often wonder which reasons non-Vim users would guess as to why I use Vim.
-Because it's hard?
-Because I want to parade my conquering of the learning curve?
+Is it because I'm stuck in the past?
+Is it because I want to show off my conquering of the learning curve?
+Is it just because I'm a soulless robot?

 I'll demystify a few things right now: